Contents of the document:

 Personal Protective Equipment (PPE)

-All our kitchen staff will be required to wear gloves for all food preparation, cleaning and when handling deliveries.
+All our kitchen staff will be required to wear gloves for all food preparation and cleaning.

 Wash hands with soap and water for a minimum of 20 seconds or use hand sanitiser before putting gloves on and after removing them.